Versatile Vegan Chili with Charred Veggies and Beans

 vegan chile shown with beans, tofu and a non-vegan option with ground turkey

-Three bowls of vegan chili showing how you can add tofu or even turkey
+Three bowls of vegetarian chili showing how you can add tofu or even turkey

 Get This Recipe in Your Inbox